Frequently Asked Questions

 How many people are employed?

-Community Links Scotland employs 6 members of staff with a variety of skills and experiences.
+Community Links Scotland employs a total of 13 members of staff who work a mixture of full and part time in a range of rolls with a variety of skills and experiences.

 Where does Community Links Scotland work?